thiennp/frontend-mastery-hub/levels/78/README.md

-# Level 78: Data Privacy & Compliance
+# Level 78: Data Caching

 ## Overview
-This level focuses on data privacy & compliance and provides comprehensive learning materials, examples, and projects.
+This level focuses on data caching and provides comprehensive learning materials, examples, and projects.

 ## Learning Objectives
 By the end of this level, you will:
-- Understand the core concepts of data privacy & compliance
+- Understand the core concepts of data caching
 - Master practical implementation techniques
 - Build real-world projects
 - Apply best practices and patterns